-Online — Artists may choose to sell their artwork online, and many online platforms allow you to post your artwork at no cost or for a small fee.
+Online: You may choose to sell your artwork online, and many online platforms allow you to post your artwork at no cost or for a small fee.
 This can be a great way to reach a broader market.
-You can also promote your work using social media sites such as Facebook, Twitter, Pinterest and other social media sites.
+You can also promote your work using Facebook, Twitter, Pinterest and other social media sites.
 Many of these sites allow you to post photographs of your artwork, and you can direct your followers to where they can purchase your work.

-Galas and art workshops — Putting together an art show or gala doesn’t have to take a lot of work.
-You can rent a local venue or host it at your house, community center or another no-cost location such as a church or park.
+Galas and art workshops: Putting together an art show or gala doesn’t have to take a lot of work.
+You can rent a local venue or host it at your house, community center or another free location such as a church or park.
 Print out fliers to advertise your event and hand them out around local colleges, craft stores, on your installation or anywhere else you feel may be effective.
 You can also work with your local arts and crafts store to host arts and crafts fairs.
 Volunteer to be an instructor and share your skills with others.
-Doing so can assist you in building your reputation as a local artist.
+Doing so can help you build your reputation as a local artist.

-Local galleries — Locate your local art gallery and find out what it takes to be featured at their location.
+Local galleries: Locate your local art gallery and find out what it takes to be featured at their location.
 Before finalizing an agreement to have your work hosted at a gallery, understand the fine print and be aware that many galleries typically receive a large commission on sales.
-However, galleries are a great way for getting your work in front of serious customers who can help to build your brand.
+However, galleries are a great way to get your work in front of serious customers who can help to build your brand.

 Professional organizations and networking